Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have put together a 17-5 record in games they were listed as the moneyline favorite (winning 77.3% of those games).
+- The Twins have won 17 of the 22 games they were listed as the moneyline favorite this season (77.3%).

-- Minnesota has a 16-5 record (winning 76.2% of its games) when it has played as moneyline favorites of -120 or shorter.
+- Minnesota has a record of 12-4 when playing as moneyline favorites with odds of -135 or shorter (75% winning percentage).

-- The Twins have an implied moneyline win probability of 54.5% in this contest.
+- Based on this contest's moneyline, the Twins have an implied win probability of 57.4%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.